lbasyal/Data-Scraping/README.md

 # Data-Scraping

-In this project, data scraping has been performed from the twitter with hashtag for further processing of data to extract the useful information.
+Data scraping from Twitter using a specific hashtag for extracting useful information.
+Additionally, presented web scraping techniques using Selenium and Beautiful Soup